Granville Gee Bee Model Z Super Sportster: Operational history

 First flying on August 22, 1931, the Gee Bee Z quickly proved to be tricky to fly, but fulfilled every expectation with regards to its speed.
 Flown by pilot Lowell Bayles, the Gee Bee Z attained the speed of 267.342 mph at the National Air Races during the Shell Speed Dash qualifying on September 1, then went on to win the Goodyear Trophy race, run over a course of 50 mi, the next day at an average speed of 205 mph.
 On September 5, the aircraft's engineer, Bob Hall, flew the Gee Bee Z to victory in the General Tire and Rubber Trophy race, then won again the next day in a free-for-all event.

 In the Thompson Trophy Race on September 7, Bayles was triumphant, winning with an average speed of 236.24 mph, beating competitors including Jimmy Doolittle, James "Jimmy" Wedell, Ben Howard, Dale Jackson, Bill Ong, Ira Eaker, and Hall, who finished fourth in a Gee Bee Model Y.

-Shortly after the Thompson Trophy race, the Gee Bee Z was fitted with a larger, 750 hp Wasp Senior radial engine for an attempt at establishing a world speed record for land planes.
+Shortly after the Thompson Trophy race, the Gee Bee Z was fitted with a larger, 750 hp Wasp R-1340 radial engine for an attempt at establishing a world speed record for land planes.
 On its trial speed run, the Gee Bee Z was unofficially clocked at 314 mph.
 On December 1, 1931, the Gee Bee Z was officially clocked at 281.75 mph, surpassing the previous record of 278 mph, but the margin was too small for the record to be officially registered.
 Four days later, on December 5, 1931, a second speed record attempt was made, but the Gee Bee Z's right wing failed catastrophically, causing the air racer to suddenly roll uncontrollably and crash.
 Bayles was killed instantly.

 The exact cause of the Model Z's crash during the December 1931 speed run has not been determined, and frame-by-frame analysis of the filmed crash has been inconclusive.
-One theory is the fuel tank cap retaining clip failed, the loose cap hit the windscreen and struck the pilot, incapacitating him.
+One theory is the fuel tank cap retaining clip failed, then the loose cap hit the windscreen and struck the pilot, incapacitating him.
 The sudden upset in pitch caused uncontrolled flutter in the right aileron, and the right wing failed from the sudden high-vibration stress.
 Subsequent tests of reproduction Gee Bees have shown the aircraft was susceptible to aerodynamic flutter at high speeds.
 The 1932 R-1 and its sister ship, the R-2, were the successors to the previous year's Thompson Trophy-winning Model Z.